DWiz24/ReinforcementLearner/README.md

   MazeBot will print a full run every n runs.
 N is stored in printFreq.
   The agent is an '@', walls are 'x', the three colors of paint are '.' (default), '*', and '-'.
 Each run ends when the agent returns to his starting position.

   MazeBot does not successfully learn a tree traversal, it just learns to immediately return to the start.
-The agent paints the space he leaves and just moves to any adjacent painted space.
+The agent paints the space he leaves and then moves to any adjacent painted space.